How to Become a Sonographer

 3. Geographic location

-4. Job setting where the sonographer works
+4. Job setting where the medical sonographer works

 5. Specialization or certification status